SaeedSAofficial/Stage-Setter/README.md

 Saeed Saleh Alshehri: GUI development and backend integration.

-Instructor: Mishal Khalid Al-Dekhayel, for guidance and instruction throughout the course
+Instructor: Mishal Khalid Al-Dekhayel, for guidance and instruction throughout the course.